ivegamsft/AppMigrationWorkshop/HOL/08-devops-w-containers/README.md

     #Validate that a Public IP Address has been assigned
     (Get-AzureRmPublicIpAddress -Name $pipName -ResourceGroupName $rgName).IpAddress
     ```
-1. Login to the Windows Container Host and open the needed firewall ports.
+1. RDP/Login to the Windows Container Host and open the needed firewall ports.
+Open a cmd or powershell prompt.
     ```powershell
     netsh advfirewall firewall add rule name="Docker Rule" dir=in action=allow protocol=TCP localport=2375
 1. Create a Rule on your NSG to allow remote management of docker on your host vm.